 While the road to the Marksmen has been a long one, Joey cannot wait for the season to get started and for the fans to rock the Crown.

-The 2021-22 Season will be Karl Lowe’s first in the Account Executive, Ticket Sales role.
+The 2022-23 Season will be Karl Lowe’s second in the Account Executive, Ticket Sales role.

 Karl graduated from Radford University in 2015 with a degree in exercise, sport, and health education with a concentration in sports administration and a minor in business.